-Browsium released Catalyst a browser management utility designed to make deploying multiple browsers in the enterprise a manageable reality.
-We see what substance there is in Catalyst’s ability to increase the rate of support and change in your browser deployment and how it could impact user experience and environment security .
+Browsium have released Catalyst, a browser management utility designed to make deploying multiple browsers in the enterprise a manageable reality.

 The browser is a gateway to the Internet, to applications, to data, to the corporate intranet.
 Outside of the office, its not uncommon to switch between browser versions between devices: or even have different browsers on the same device.
 My Google App world is ably accessed from a Chrome experience synchronised between devices, but I have Internet Explorer on-hand, and Firefox still gets a run out all be it increasingly less so.

 Indeed, for many corporations such care-free browser relationships are equally common.
 This might be because different browser versions are required to maintain access to legacy applications; to give users more choice; an effort to reduce the impact of a browser security issue.
 Alternatively, because control of different browser environments has been complex in the past, it is deemed less cumbersome and risky to mandate a single browser environment.

 With the release of Catalyst, can care-free relationships be afforded a level of sensible protection?
 Can restrictive single-browser choices be relaxed and more business user friendly?
 Browsium intend Catalyst to reduce helpdesk calls and improve IT security allowing more granular control of all browsers in the enterprise and how does it do that?

 Continue reading Browsium Catalyst Available Now – Time to Quell Corporate Browser Choice Feuds?

 Browsium has released Catalyst to public beta.
 Browsium hopes that Catalyst will transform how organisations manage multi-browser environments.